 Back in the innocent days of the 1990s and 2000s, there was a discreet but active British migration boom.
 Retired and ‘pre-tired’ people headed en masse for the sun – Spain, France, Italy, Portugal.
-Bolstered by heart-warming books such as Chris Stewart’s Driving Over Lemons and with Joanne Harris’s Chocolat crammed into their luggage – not to mention proper tea bags and Marmite – they made their way across Europe to run gîtes in the Dordogne, or move in to Eldorado-like urbanizaciones in Spain or white cubes in Portugal’s Algarve.
-In 2005, around 2,000 Brits a week were said to have moved abroad.
+Bolstered by heart-warming books such as Chris Stewart’s Driving Over Lemons and with Joanne Harris’s Chocolat crammed into their luggage – not to mention proper tea bags and Marmite – they made their way across Europe to run gîtes in the Dordogne, move in to Eldorado-style urbanizaciones in Spain or white cubes in Portugal’s Algarve.
+In 2005, around 2,000 Brits a week were moving abroad.

-This created a large number of expats and the figure has grown, from about 4.1 million in 1990 to 5.5 million today – that’s getting on for a tenth of the UK population.
+This created a large number of expats and the figure grew from about 4.1 million in 1990 to 5.5 million back in 2017.
 And why not?
-The figures reflect greater mobility, more wealth and, as with America’s ‘sunbirds’ – those who move from the cold north to Florida at a certain life-stage – the eternal desire for a lotus-eating, stress-free, sunny lifestyle.
+The figures reflect greater mobility, more wealth and, as with America’s ‘sunbirds’ – those who move from the cold north to Florida at a certain life-stage – the eternal desire for a stress-free, sunny lifestyle.

 Many people benefited from housing equity windfalls and favourable exchange rates, not to mention cheaper properties and restaurant bills.
 What could possibly go wrong?